 You know, after that last really whiny post, I thought a lot about my job.
 And, I've had some really amazing experiences while there.
 Thinking back to some posts of my sisters and my Aunt Lynda.....
 Lynda talked about life being a garbage truck and not getting dumped on.
 My work is like that a lot.
 And then some of my sisters talked about how being a mom is a combination of the really hard with the really wonderful.
 For the most part, mommy hood is just wonderful to me.
 I don't think I have enough time at home to really freak out around the kids.
 But, work is some of the highs and lows.

 It has been hard for me lately.
 There has been one woman in my ward who has been rather nasty to me about it.
-You know, "I'm a stay at home mom because I make sacrifices.
-And women who work don't know how to sacrifice for their kids."
-If my situation allowed, I would be a stay at home mom.
-I've just had to come to grips that working is what God has planned
+You know, "I'm a stay at home mom because I make

 for me.